All About Olive Wood

 A lot of olive wood is exported from the Mediterranean region, Africa, and parts of the United States and Canada, where demand for the natural product is high.
 Olive wood is also used for culinary purposes, although most of the world’s olive oil is produced from the fruit of other species.

-You can get more info on the process and see some more of our olive wood art up close in this article: Crystal Cove Epoxy Art
+You can get additional information on the process and see some more of our olive wood art up close in this article: Crystal Cove Epoxy Art